doehm/evoPalette/README.md

   - Mutation rate - Each colour in the palette has a probability of random mutation equal to this value (default p = 0.05)
-  - Mutation variation - Each colour will vary slightly around it’s original value e.g. like a child not being the same height as either of their parents.
+  - Mutation variation - Each colour will vary slightly around it’s original value.
-  - Load an existing palette from the global environment.
-Object should be list, ideally with names.
+  - Load existing palettes from the global environment.
+Object should be list, ideally with names i.e. the same format as
+    <code>palette\_box()</code>.
+  - Are you feeling lucky?
+Select for completely random colours.

 When you are happy with your selections, click ‘evolve’